allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

     * Use appropriate softwares for electronic communication.
     * Always participate in the discussion.
     * :heavy_exclamation_mark: TODO: add any additional items in the A category for communication.
+    * Listen to and consider ideas presented by others.

 * Unacceptable Conduct (U):
   * Members shall not